Pratyush/hekaton-system/docs/cpu_arch_sketch.md

         assert
             ∧ prev.op != ReadPrimary
             ∧ prev.op != ReadAux

+        // In Harvard arch, program memory is separate.
+So we separate the mem-sorted transcript
+        // into a mem-sorted data transcript followed by a mem-sorted program transcript. if prev.op != LoadPrg && cur.op == LoadPrg {
+            // If we're transitioning to program memory, skip the rest of the checks continue;
+        }
+        // Once we're in the program memory, we can't go back to data memory.
+In other words, prev
+        // is a program op iff cur is a program op. assert
+            ∨ (prev.op != LoadPrg ∧ cur.op != LoadPrg)
+            ∨ (prev.op == LoadPrg ∧ cur.op == LoadPrg)

         // The rest of these asserts pertain just to RAM loads and stores.
 These asserts are taken
         // from Figure 5 in Constant-Overhead Zero-Knowledge for RAM Programs: